ggggglo/Professional_README.md/Develop/README.md

 - [Questions](#questions)

 ## Installation
-etsg

 ## Usage
-segsd

 ## License
 This application is covered under the Apachelicense.

 ## Credits
-This project was possible thanks to the help and contribution of fds
+This project was possible thanks to the help and contribution of

 ## Tests
-fsd

 ## Questions
-If you would like more information about this application contact me at: sfds.
+If you would like more information about this application contact me at: .
-For other projects I've developed refer to my GitHub: sdf
+For other projects I've developed refer to my GitHub: